Glenfield, Leicestershire: Parish facilities

 Glenfield has its own village newspaper, The Glenfield Gazette.
-The parish council own several areas of recreational land, including Ellis Park, Station Park and the Playing Fields.
+The parish council owns several areas of recreational land, including Ellis Park, Station Park and the Playing Fields.
 Near to the A50 and the boundary with Groby is the "Millennium Green", which is managed by a local trust.
 The Gynsills Nature Area can be found at the junction of Gynsill Lane and Stelle Way.
 A small area of mature trees and a pond, once part of the Gynsills Estate parkland, is now an area promoting biodiversity and nature conservation.

 The area known as "The Square" was once more of a road and contained many more shops, mostly owned by the Stockley family.
-These were knocked down in the fifties and sixties to accommodate the roundabout and the maisonettes were built in place of the grocers, post office and butchers shop.
+These were demolished in the 1950s and 1960s to accommodate the roundabout and the maisonettes were built in place of the grocers, post office and butcher's shop.

-On Station Road, there is a large Co-Op petrol station, a pharmacy, and other shops.
-There are also shops around the Square, Stamford Street and Faire Road.

-The Square has a butchers shop.